benvaljean/benvaljean.github.io/_posts/2007-09-05-Database_login_problems_-slash-_Cannot_run_VLDB_utilities_-slash-_-2005_error_(Arcserve).markdown

 :\# Delete r\*.\* in <arcservedir>/database

 4\.
-Sometimes an incorrect syntax can produce an error like the one documented here or similar to it.
+Sometimes an incorrect syntax can produce an error like the one documented here or familier to it.
 When specifying the database name do not supply the whole filename - Arcserve only requires the common name of the database itself and not the exact filenames.
 For instance: